 This is Marie, contributing an article about a meal I cooked.
 Every once in a while I get the subtle hints my husband throws my way (read “constant peppering with e-mails about new recipes”) and make something in a spicier vein than usual.
 Although I do generally still wind up watching him put half a container of red pepper flakes on the result, I’m not offended; after all, the base recipe has to be mild enough to share with the toddler.

 Anyway, his latest effort to prod me in a Cajun direction called for ingredients I didn’t feel like going out to purchase, so I browsed for a bit and settled on a recipe by Emeril.
-The original version can be found here, and my take is listed below.
+The original version can be found at the Food Network site (8/17: since deleted), and my take is listed below.

 12 medium shrimp, peeled, deveined and chopped